We caught up with Colombian bassist, singer, and songwriter Soy Emilia to celebrate the release of her debut album ‘Reconstrucción’.

-The music was inspired by artists like Ibeyi and Mitú, but the concept of the project was inspired by powerful latin american women projects like Javiera Mena, Franciasca Valenzuela and Elsa y Elmar.
+The music was inspired by artists like Ibeyi and Mitú, but the concept of the project was inspired by powerful Latin American women projects like Javiera Mena, Franciasca Valenzuela, and Elsa y Elmar.
 The result was an album of powerful and colorful music for dancing, with lyrics speaking from the mind of a strong woman.

-Yes, Estallar is a confession of love for someone you like, but for some reason you have never been together.
+Yes, Estallar is a confession of love for someone you like, but for some reason, you have never been together.
 In the lyrics, I invite that person to leave everything behind and stop worrying because we can not resist being apart any longer.

-It is not a secret that releasing an album today needs to have a strategy behind to minimize the risk of losing the music in it.
+It is not a secret that releasing an album today needs to have a strategy behind it to minimize the risk of losing the music in it.
 It's better to have single releases so that you can get to know your audience and start experimenting with what may or may not work.
 I decided to build my album by releasing a new song every two or three months, testing each song until we had the right final track listing for the album.

 I try to focus on the thing that makes my project different from others, so I focused on building my image as a bass player while releasing each single.
 I produced a lot of live videos of the song showing myself playing the bass.
 It’s really important for my career that people see me more as a musician than just a pop singer.

 When I first was invited to perform at the event, I didn’t realize how big of an opportunity it was.
 After I accepted the job, I asked for the music repertoire and started to learn everything about the music, with a playlist that I listen to every day.
-Then I learned the bass, did like five rehearsals with the band and three with the Philharmonic Orchestra.
+Then I learned the bass and did like five rehearsals with the band and three with the Philharmonic Orchestra.

 When I saw all the people (more than 150,000) on the day of the festival, my heart was beating so fast and I was really excited.
 I didn’t have any fear, because I always trust in my preparation and know that I know the music.
-The only thing that's left to do is enjoy, smile and sing with the icons that I admire so much like Ruben Albarran, Aterciopelados and Pedro Aznar.
+The only thing that's left to do is enjoy, smile, and sing with the icons that I admire so much like Ruben Albarran, Aterciopelados, and Pedro Aznar.

-It’s hard to reach the festivals at first, and in most of the cases, the public won’t connect to your project in an environment like that.
+It’s hard to reach the festivals at first, and in most of cases, the public won’t connect to your project in an environment like that.
 First, you should try to create your own fan community by hosting your own live gigs, and then once you have a dedicated fanbase (that will actually pay to attend one of your concerts), the festivals will be interested in booking you.

 We are in one of the most difficult industries in the world.
 Each week, millions of artists release new music, and the public is more and more eager to discover new music each day.
-This industry takes a lot of time and effort, and will take all the energy from you, but you can not discourage yourself just because the song you thought would make you "famous" did not work.
-Be true to yourself, build a concept for your project and don't leave it just because a different kind of music is working in the industry today.
+This industry takes a lot of time and effort and will take all the energy from you, but you can not discourage yourself just because the song you thought would make you "famous" did not work.
+Be true to yourself, build a concept for your project, and don't leave it just because a different kind of music is working in the industry today.
 Be patient.

 I think the most important thing is to trust yourself and your music.
 Don't let anyone’s opinion about you and your project affect what you do.
 Listen to yourself and the people close to you, study your market so you know what's going on in the music industry and that will guide you on how to go on.